Monday, June 26th, 2017

-A typical workday in the life of a Project Manager consists of planning, organizing, and directing the completion of specific projects for a company while supervising that projects are completed on time, on budget, and done within the project scope.
+A typical workday in a project manager’s life consists of planning, organizing, and directing specific projects for a company while supervising that projects are completed on time, on budget, and done within the project scope.

 Sample Interview Questions For Project Manager

-If you are hiring a Project Manager these questions can be helpful in narrowing options until you find the ideal candidate:
+If you are hiring a Project Manager, these questions can help narrow options until you find the ideal candidate:

 - What caused you to become a project manager?

 - Why do you want to be a project manager for this company?